tensorflow/swift/docs/GraphProgramExtraction.md

 Early compilers were based on bit vector dataflow analysis and used renaming extensively in their optimizers to build more accurate [use-def chains](https://en.wikipedia.org/wiki/Use-define_chain) and eliminate false dependencies in their analyses.
 These techniques were eventually generalized into an approach known as [Static Single Assignment (SSA) form](https://en.wikipedia.org/wiki/Static_single_assignment_form) which has been widely adopted by modern compiler systems.

 The details of SSA form and its mathematical formulation are beyond the scope of this document, but will give the broad strokes.
 SSA generalizes the renaming transformation above to support static intraprocedural control flow (i.e., `if`, `while`, `for`, `break`, `switch` and other control flow statements) that is typically represented with a [Control Flow Graph (CFG)](https://en.wikipedia.org/wiki/Control_flow_graph).
-Its standard formulation can rename variables that lack aliasing (which our model does not have), and introduces a concept called [“phi” nodes](https://en.wikipedia.org/wiki/Static_single_assignment_form#Converting_to_SSA) to represent values at control flow merge points.
+Its standard formulation can rename variables that lack aliasing (which our model does not have), and introduces a concept called ["phi" nodes](https://en.wikipedia.org/wiki/Static_single_assignment_form#Converting_to_SSA) to represent values at control flow merge points.
 This allows us to eliminate variable mutation from general control flow within a function for all standard language constructs.
 For example, SSA construction renames this code:

 ```swift
 /// Compute a weird function in a TensorFlow graph using control flow and mutation.